Recall the discussion about change request from this post , the salient points of which are –

 The figure below shows how change requests are initiated and implemented.

-Managing changes in a project is very crucial in order to deal with any deviation from the plan during project execution.
-This is a course-correction exercise on the project, and is effective only when change control meetings are held regularly.
-It is also important for project manager to update subsidiary plans and baselines as soon as changes are approved.
+Managing changes in a project is crucial in order to deal with any deviation from the plan during project execution.
+This is a course-correction exercise on the project, and is effective only when change control meetings are held regularly, change requests are handled as per defined steps in the change management plan and configuration management plan.
+It is also important for the project manager to update subsidiary plans and baselines as soon as changes are approved.